-This degree program is designed to equip students for advanced studies in music.
-Students will gain a strong foundation in music theory, music history, conducting, ensemble performance and focused studies of a primary instrument.
-Other music elective courses could include music-based technology, composition and orchestration, worship music, and music education.
-Students will graduate having completed coursework necessary to qualify for graduate level master's programs.
-Students can specialize and focus on the following in-depth studies:
+The Music major with no concentration is designed to equip students for advanced studies in music.
+Music elective courses could include music-based technology, composition and orchestration, worship music, or music education.
+Students will graduate having completed the coursework necessary to qualify for graduate level master's programs.
+Students can specialize and focus their electives on the following in-depth studies:

 - Academic Studies

 - Piano Performance and Pedagogy

 - String Performance

+- Vocal Performance: Classical Voice

-- Vocal Performance: Classical VoiceVocal Performance: Commercial Voice
+- Vocal Performance: Commercial Voice